Unity-Technologies/com.unity.multiplayer.docs/docs/learn/getting-started-boss-room.md

 :::important Compatibility
 - Boss Room supports all major Unity platforms.
 To use the WebGL platform a custom WebGL transport based on web sockets is needed.
-- Boss Room is compatible with Unity 2020.3.0f1.
+- Boss Room is compatible with Unity 2020 LTS onwards.
 - Make sure to include standalone support for Windows/Mac in your installation.
 :::